alan-turing-institute/environmental-ds-book/book/community/coworking/coworking-showtell.md

 We won't record presentation parts of the Show and Tell.
 We'll only take notes of Q&As in the HackMD to posterior access for you and the community.

 As a rule of thumb, we suggest to start with 3-min overview of the topic backed by some slides.
 The remaining time should focus on demonstrating the work!
 You can gather feedback during and after the demo.
-Note each show and tell session is followed by 5-min Q&A.
+Note each Show and Tell session is followed by 5-min Q&A.

 During the online Show and Tell sessions, we'll use the main room to allow people to attend and discuss Show and Tell sessions.